 hours cannot be counted toward enrollment status for federal and state based

 The student is responsible for maintaining awareness of his/her academic

 At the end of each semester, including summer, the Financial Aid Office will determine whether students receiving financial aid are making academic progress.
 Both grade point average and rate of completion are measured.
 Students failing to make academic progress will receive a Financial Aid Academic Warning.

 Financial Aid recipients on academic warning will be granted one semester, following their first semester of failure, to regain satisfactory progress.
 During this warning period, students can continue to receive financial aid, provided they are otherwise eligible.

-To regain aid eligibility, students must achieve the minimum required standards during the warning period: a 2.00 cumulative grade point average and a 67% completion rate.
-If, at the end of the warning period, satisfactory progress has been reestablished, the warning is lifted.
-Students failing to regain satisfactory progress during the warning semester are ineligible for aid until their progress is again satisfactory.
+To regain aid eligibility, students must achieve the minimum required grade point average during the warning period according to the Satisfactory Academic Progress scale and a 67% overall completion rate.
+If, at the end of the financial aid warning period, the student is able to re-establish satifactory academic progress, the warning is lifted.
+Students who fail to regain satisfactory progress during the warning semester are ineligible for aid until their progress is again satisfactory.

 Students with mitigating circumstances are encouraged to use the appeals

 process.
 The circumstances being appealed must be properly documented and

 will be evaluated by the Director of Financial Aid.
 The Director of

 Financial Aid shall inform the student in writing of financial aid